Table of Contents

 Abstract

-Aim: The association between Attention deficit hyperactivity disorder (ADHD) and celiac disease has already been established.
+Background: The association between Attention Deficit Hyperactivity Disorder (ADHD) and celiac disease has already been established.
 Non-celiac gluten sensitivity (NCGS), as well as celiac disease, has been associated with neuro-psychiatric disorders.
-Our objective is to assess if a proportion of pediatric ADHD patients are affected by NCGS and could, consequently, benefit from a gluten-free diet.
-Material and methods: Pilot study of 6 ADHD patients.
-Personal or family history suggestive of NCGS was in [...]
+Our objective is to assess if a proportion of pediatric ADHD patients are affected by NCGS and could consequently benefit from a gluten-free diet.
+Methods: Pilot study of 6 ADHD patients.
+Personal or family history suggestive of NCGS was investigat [...]

 TOP